-In Special Decontamination Areas, evacuation orders were all lifted by March 4, 2020, for all Habitation Restricted Areas and Preparation Areas for Lifting of Evacuation Orders.
-Additionally, in Intensive Contamination Survey Areas, it was confirmed that radiation doses decreased to below 0.23 μSv/h in 16 municipalities by the end of March 2020, and the designation as Intensive Contamination Survey Areas was removed for these 16 municipalities.
+In Special Decontamination Areas, evacuation orders were all lifted by March 4, 2020, for all Habitation Restricted Areas and Preparation Areas for Lift of Evacuation Orders, and the designation as a Special Decontamination Area for Tamura City was removed in March 2022.
+Additionally, in Intensive Contamination Survey Areas, it was confirmed that radiation doses decreased to below 0.23 $\mu$ Sv/h in 30 municipalities by the end of December 2022, and the designation as Intensive Contamination Survey Areas was removed for these municipalities.

-Included in this reference material on March 31, 2013 Updated on March 31, 2021
+Included in this reference material on March 31, 2013 Updated on March 31, 2023